New Teachers' To Dos

 Questions regarding benefits should be directed to John Mazara at the District Office.

-3 - Apply for Additional Teaching Experience and Related Experience
+4 - Apply for Equivalent Teaching Experience and Related Work Experience

-See Article L7.05 in the Collective Agreement for more information regarding the process and the conditions for the granting of Related Work Experience.
+See Article L7.03d) and L7.05 in the Collective Agreement for more information regarding the process and the conditions for the granting of Equivalent Teaching Experience and Related Work Experience.

-Your placement on the salary grid is, in part, determined by the category you have achieved, as determined by the OSSTF Certification system.
-If you have never applied for an OSSTF Rating Statement before, you will need to submit an application for an initial rating statement.
+Your placement on the salary grid is, in part, determined by the category you have achieved, as determined by the Qualifications Evaluation Council of Ontario (QECO).
+If you have never applied for a QECO rating statement before, you will need to submit an application for an initial rating statement.
 If you have been previously issued a rating statement, but have taken additional courses or degree programs since it was issued, you might consider having your qualifications re-evaluated.